vahiwe/isthisarealjob-API/README.md

 ## :page_with_curl: _About_
 - This is the source code for the job confidence checker on [ITARJ](itarj.com)
+- You will need the Python Imaging Library (PIL) (or the [Pillow](https://pypi.org/project/Pillow/) fork).
+Under Debian/Ubuntu, this is the package python-imaging or python3-imaging.
+- Install [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (additional info how to install the engine on Linux, Mac OSX and Windows).
+You must be able to invoke the tesseract command as tesseract.
+If this isn’t the case, for example because tesseract isn’t in your PATH, you will have to change the “tesseract_cmd” variable pytesseract.pytesseract.tesseract_cmd.
+Under Debian/Ubuntu you can use the package tesseract-ocr.
+For Mac OS users. please install homebrew package tesseract.
+- You'll need [chromedriver](https://chromedriver.chromium.org/getting-started) for the selenium processes

 ## :page_with_curl: _Installation Guide_